 After the defeat of the `Sea People', Ramses III, Pharaoh of the XX Dynasty (identified with Plato's Atlanteans) declares in the Harris Papyrus:

-metal, loaded as myriads upon our ships, they sailed back to Egypt, arriving safely.
+as myriads upon our ships, they sailed back to Egypt, arriving safely.
 The cargo was piled in stores as hundreds of thousands of the color of gold.
-I let the people see
+I let the people see them like marvels."

 Plato describes them as pre-eminent miners of the world's highest- grade copper.

 Ramses mentions `foundries', which suggests that large-scale mining operations existed throughout the Upper Great Lakes area.
 After the Atlanteans (sea people) were defeated and

 captured by Ramses, they divulged the location of their copper sources in North America.
 The Egyptian ships then ventured a transatlantic crossing.
 He does not